- S/4HANA has very high customization or SAP enhancement adjustment overhead.

 Mitigating Deficiencies for S/4HANA or SAP Marketing Instructions?

 These deficiencies are not altered because S/4 does not provide more or different functionality than ECC.
-In fact, most of the modifications that companies have made to ECC will never be addressed by future versions of SAP’s ERP systems because they are unique to the company’s requirements.
+Most of the modifications that companies have made to ECC will never be addressed by future versions of SAP’s ERP systems because they are unique to the company’s requirements.

 Without additional functionality, no modifications should be expected to be dropped.
-In fact, these changes will need to be rewritten.
+These changes will need to be rewritten.

 It took me so much time to complete this article.
 I understand that Hasso wants the customer to buy S/4 licenses, but customers should look at how many statements that are said about S/4 HANA are true or where they cannot be determined if they are true if they are likely to be true.